pjscruggs/slogcp/docs/CONFIGURATION.md

 ## Trace Propagation Defaults

 Importing `slogcp` installs a composite OpenTelemetry propagator that understands both W3C Trace Context and Google's legacy `X-Cloud-Trace-Context` header (read-only).
-Set `SLOGCP_DISABLE_PROPAGATOR_AUTOSET=true` before importing the package if you prefer to manage `otel.SetTextMapPropagator` yourself; call `slogcp.EnsurePropagation()` if you need to reapply the library's defaults later in process startup.
+Set `SLOGCP_PROPAGATOR_AUTOSET=false` before importing the package if you prefer to manage `otel.SetTextMapPropagator` yourself; call `slogcp.EnsurePropagation()` if you need to reapply the library's defaults later in process startup.